uptane/uptane-standard/uptane-standard.md

 However, string comparison is required as part of metadata verification.
 To ensure an accurate basis for comparing strings, all strings SHALL be encoded in the Unicode Format for Network Interchange as defined in {{RFC5198}}, including normalization into Unicode Normalization Form C ({{NFC}}).

-The *Deployment Best Practices* ({{DEPLOY}}), Joint Development Foundation Projects, LLC, Uptane Series provides some examples of compliant metadata structures in ASN.1 and JSON.
+The *Deployment Best Practices* ({{DEPLOY}}), Joint Development Foundation Projects, LLC, Uptane Series provides some examples of metadata structures in ASN.1 and JSON that conform to the Standard.

 ### Common metadata structures {#common_metadata}